Iktomist/diatessaron/README.md

 Are you a Bible or theology nerd?
 Go ahead and fork this!

-Do you just need some examples of Arabic typesetting in TeX?
+Do you just need some examples of dual-language typesetting in TeX?
 Stay tuned.

-Do you love studying Arabic archaisms?
+Do you love studying Afro-Asiastic archaisms?
 You should take a look at this.

 Was hoping to find some juicy Gnostic bits but, don't get your hopes up, the thing actually 'bytes...
 The big J uses some swear words, big deal!
 I guess that's why it was once collected and burned?